IceCloud76/HomeworkApp/README.md

 Checklist:

-Base design
+Base design - In progress

-All buttons that transition between activities functional Splash screen adjusted
+All buttons that transition between activities functional - In progress

+Splash screen adjusted - In progress

 SQL coding

 Dynamic interface coding